I’ve been receiving emails, private messages and social media comments asking where I am and why I seem to be so out of action lately.

 So… our baby isn’t even close to being born yet and I’m already trying to plan out it’s bilingual education 🙂

-We’ve started discussing which second language we’re going to start them on (naturally I’m leaning toward Arabic!) but I’m also now taking a genuine interest in early bilingual education methods (here’s a great blog for parents trying to raise their kids bilingual BTW).
+We’ve started discussing which second language we’re going to start them on (naturally I’m leaning toward Arabic!) but I’m also now taking a genuine interest in early bilingual education methods.

 The weird thing is – it’s something I studied a lot during my Masters and felt very knowledgeable about but now that I’m actually going to have to apply it to my own child, it’s actually becoming quite daunting!